 Brothers and Sisters,

-It is with great sadness that I inform you of the death of Firefighter/Paramedic Jacek Brylewski of Rolling Meadows Firefighters and Paramedics, Local 3075.
-Brother Brylewski passed away unexpectedly Thursday, August 24th.
-He is survived by his wife, Tana, and five children.
+It is with great sadness that I inform you of the Duty Related Death of Firefighter/Paramedic Brad “BB” Belanger of Sycamore, Local 3046.
+Brother Belanger passed away Friday, December 22nd after a battle with cancer.
+Brother Belanger was 45 years old.
+He is survived by his wife, Jamie, and sons Dakota (24), and Hunter (16).

 Fraternally,